When is the best time to appoint an external chairman?

 There are numerous advantages to having an independent chairman.
 The main advantage is the ability to bring a different perspective into the business.
 A business owner may become too close to what is going on in his or her company.
 Furthermore, people who run a family business sometimes do not have a broad enough range of experience, which may make it difficult to grow their business.

-Timing is everything when bringing in an external individual into the business.
+Especially when bringing in an external individual into the business.
 The right time to bring in an individual into the business is dependent on the circumstances.
 However, some suggested times include:

 - When the business is of a size where it is required to file financial reports with ASIC;